 Parkinson’s medications help with physical manifestations of the disease, but may have side effect of added confusion

-Frontotemporal dementia (often called “frontal-lobe dementia”) is a rare disorder that affects the front (frontal lobes) and the sides (temporal lobes) of the brain.
+Frontotemporal dementia (often called “frontal-lobe dementia”) is a disorder that affects the front (frontal lobes) and the sides (temporal lobes) of the brain.
 Symptoms include a more rapid onset of symptoms than Alzheimer’s disease, as well as changes in personality, judgment, planning and social functioning.
 Individuals may make rude or off-color remarks to family or strangers.
 They may make unwise decisions about finances or personal matters.
-This is the only dementia that impacts more men than women.
-The peak age is 55-65.
+The peak age for the onset of this type of dementia is 55-65.

 There are no current treatments specifically for frontal-lobe dementia.
 The traditional memory medications, cholinesterase inhibitors such as Aricept, may make this form of dementia worse and are usually not recommended.
 Antidepressants may be helpful.